seb-ma/qmk_firmware/users/seb-ma/readme.md

 This animation is an abstract representation of the pomodoro feature.
 It displays blank pixels to represent the remaining time.
 Black pixels are randomly placed and their number increments when time goes.

-It needs to have following activated features to work: [Pomodoro](#Pomodoro) and transport user data between halves.
+It needs to have following activated features to work: [Pomodoro](#Pomodoro) and custom transport data between halves.

 ##### Configuration